TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

 Let's look at one more example.
-Here we will see how to find the solution that contains a free variable.
+Here we will see how to find a solution that contains a free variable.